ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Model experimentation summary, with final selections in bold.
 :::

-During experimentation, the model was trained on roughly 13,000 samples and evaluated on a holdout validation set of roughly 5,000 samples.
+During experimentation, the competition train-test split was maintained <TODO: add link>, but samples prior to the launch of Sentinel-2 were removed as well as points calculated to be farther than 550m away from a water body <TODO: add link>.
+This resulted in a final train set size of 8,979 and a test set size of 4,035.
 Performance was evaluated based on a combination of root mean squared error, mean absolute error, mean absolute percentage error, and regional root mean squared error, along with manual review and visualizations of predictions.
 Standard best practices were used to inform hyperparameters tuning for the final model.

 ### User interviews